Skip to content

 3. Double-click on see.flags and choose More apps then open with Notepad by pressing Ok.

 4. Check the contents of the file.
-If they look similar to the output below, the endpoint sensor has likely been configured correctly.
+If they look similar to the screenshot below, the endpoint sensor has likely been configured correctly.
 If the file is empty or contains something similar to {}, the endpoint sensor was installed without an install key.
 Ensure the install key file located in C:\Windows\Temp is called senseon_install.txt and rerun the installation MSI.
 There is no need to uninstall the software before doing this.

 Check DNS Resolution